Sunday, January 12, 2025

 From the time the tender was put out till the time the sculpture was finished it took 18 months.
 You will find the sculpture situated at George Dodd Reserve on the corner of Cliff Road and Georges Place Wollongong along the waterfront, overlooking the sea.

 The location of the sculpture was significant as many migrants traveled to Australia by ship which was a journey of approximately 30 days.
 The sculpture is a frame of a ship made of steel and the majority of migrants` first jobs in the Illawarra was in the steel industry at Port Kembla.
-It was a bittersweet moment for the group after ten years!
+It was a bittersweet moment for the group after almost ten years!
 Quite the project indeed!
 The sculpture was unveiled on Friday January 23, 2015 with the Lord Mayor of Wollongong Rev Gordon Bradbury, politicians, representatives from the local migrant groups and members of the public were all in attendance.

 CCC held the scialata for thirteen years which brought together family generations from the Italian and other European communities.
 Aunties, Uncles, Grandparents through to Grandchildren were all there.
 Some of the themes for the scialata were the making of the pasta sauce, salami making day, music and traveling to Australia from Italy, where the translator on the ship informed the traveling migrants that if you see signs in the shop windows that say SALE, it doesn’t mean salt, it means that you can buy goods cheaper.